lexizuchenna/NODE_CRUD_APP/README.md

 NODE CRUD APP BY TRAVERSY MEDIA

-run `npm install` to install dependencies edit the `example.env` in the root and fill the parameters filally run `npm start` to start the server
+Run `npm install` to install dependencies
+Edit the `example.env` in the root and fill the parameters Finally run `npm start` to start the server